-Americans appear to disagree on many things these days, but they find common ground on one subject: how to fix the Social Security system.
+Americans appear to disagree on many things these days, but they find common ground on one subject: the need to fix the Social Security system.

 Avoiding key Social Security mistakes